DeveloperLevin/url-shortner/README.md

 # URL Shortener

-A simple URL shortener application that allows users to shorten long URLs into more manageable links.
-This project demonstrates basic CRUD operations with a database and integrates with a web interface for user interaction.
+A simple URL shortener application that allows users to shorten long URLs into more manageable links and integrates with a web interface for user interaction.

 ## Features